Yeswolo/CoMet/readme.md

 # Introduction

-This project includes the main body of our designed undercover game, where users can play as citizens and undercover agents using CoT and our proposed ComMet.
+This project includes the main body of our designed undercover game, where users can play as citizens and undercover agents using CoT and our proposed CoMet.
 More content related to metaphorical experience may be uploaded later.

 # File structure